MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 ```
 On the way [back to high power](../wdf/power-up-sequence-for-a-function-or-filter-driver), the driver normally disables the previously programmed protocol power offloads and wake patterns in the corresponding [*EvtDeviceDisarmWakeFromSx*](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_sx) and [*EvtDeviceDisarmWakeFromS0*](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_s0) callbacks.

-## Power Management Scenarios for Modern Standby System
+## Power management scenarios for Modern Standby system

 > [!IMPORTANT]
 > For Modern Standby platform, the networking device driver must:
 > *  Call [**WdfDeviceInitSetPnpPowerEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpnppowereventcallbacks) to register power callbacks.
 > * Call [**WdfDeviceAssignS0IdleSettings**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceassigns0idlesettings) to support device idling when the system is in its working (S0) state.
 > * Call [**WdfDeviceInitSetPowerPolicyEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpowerpolicyeventcallbacks) to register wake-up callbacks.
-> * Support [Low Power Protocol Offload Capabilities](#Low-Power-Protocol-Offload-Capabilities) that are appropriate for the device type.
+> * Support [Low power protocol offload capabilities](#Low-power-protocol-offload-capabilities) that are appropriate for the device type.
-> * Support [Wake-Up Capabilities](#Wake-Up-Capabilities) that are appropriate for the device type.
+> * Support [Wake-up capabilities](#Wake-up-capabilities) that are appropriate for the device type.
 >
 > Please refer to media specific documentation and WHCP for the complete Modern Standby requirements for your device type.